vgwb/Antura/docs/en/manual/setup.md

 Then you follow the instructions to create your first profile.

+> [!note]
+> If the following screen does not appear it's a bug, please close the app and restart it.
+After restartig the app, the bug should not happen anymore.

 ![FirstProfileCreation](../../assets/img/screenshot/setup/FirstProfileCreation.jpg)

 You are asked about your native language only the first time you start the game, but you can always change it by pressing the language button on the top-right corner.